EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

 Client-side wallet intelligence interface and globally comparative public wallet rank system for the **DAC Quantum Chain Testnet**.

-Wallet Intelligence Layer v3.5.0 extends the stable v3 architecture into the Inception Evolved phase with Conviction-aware indexing, Compact V3 public rank delivery, and a new Conviction Locked comparative signal.
+Wallet Intelligence Layer v3.5.0 extends the stable v3 architecture into the Inception Evolved phase with Conviction-aware indexing, Compact V3 public rank delivery, a new Conviction Locked comparative signal, and cutoff-aware live reputation scoring.

 The project is community-built by **JERUZZALEM — DAC Infra Tester**.